ryanlintott/SSVEP_keyboard/README.md

 ## The Unity App

-The **SSVEP Keyboard** app is built in Unity and can run on following platforms:
+The **SSVEP Keyboard** app is built in Unity (currently version 5.5.0p4) and can run on following platforms:

 - iOS
 - Android